 In the office, George quickly achieved superstar status.
 My email correspondents required me to send updated pictures of him weekly, and every visitor promptly fell in love with the feisty white kitten with the gray smudge on his head.
 Dr. Weil, a dog man by default (he likes cats, but coyotes surrounding his Tucson-area ranch tend to make feline life perilous and short) offered congratulations and encouragement.
 From the back of my office, I grew accustomed to George's running commentary on my literary output - the mewing was as useful as anything I got from New York editors during my freelance career.

 Now, at five weeks, George is too big for his box.
 My son Alex, just back from college, is helping to raise him at our home, and working on getting him weaned.
 But George will never forget the exciting first month of his life in our offices.
 He is also becoming quite a tough guy.
-If he can overcome an unfortunate tendency to lead with his right, I will bring him back with me to work - I'm sure he'll be able to hold his own with the Weil Lifestyle pooch pack.
+If he can overcome an unfortunate tendency to lead with his right, I will bring him back with me to work - I'm sure he'll be able to hold his own with the office pooch pack.

 By Brad Lemley